pulumi/docs/pulumi-hugo/themes/default/content/case-studies/lemonade.md

 CIDR blocks, correctly connecting their networks to the VPC transit gateway and handling production traffic differently from other environments --- something that simply can't be done with Terraform.

+Finally, the team was able to leverage Pulumi’s new Automation API to further simplify deployments.
+The Automation API allowed Lemonade to embed the Pulumi engine directly within their application code, enabling them to programmatically run deployments at run-time.
+For example: customizing runners for multi-step provisioning, automating recovery for well-known errors like fixing state for interrupted jobs and managing approvals for sensitive operations like deleting old resources.

+> “Pulumi’s Automation API helps us to build on existing best practices and further automate
+> our deployment process -- eliminating manual tasks and exception handling.”
+>
+> --- Igor Shapiro, Principal Engineer at Lemonade

 Using Pulumi to automatically manage its infrastructure has allowed Lemonade’s leadership to rest easy about the efficiency and security of its infrastructure and ensure that